-“American superpower,” “the greatest power in history,” or, more recently, “America first” are slogans objectively running against constitutional democracy.
-How did they become part of American political values?
+“American superpower,” “the greatest power in history,” or, more recently, “America first” have become part of American political values.
+What about constitutional democracy?

 Americans are raised in the idea that their main political institutions, the Constitution, and the protections of citizenship are firmly established because the United States is, after all, “the world’s oldest continuous democracy.”
-But when expressions such as “American superpower,” “the greatest power in history,” or, more recently, “America first” become popular rallying cries, then, says Sheldon Wolin, “Instead of a system in which governmental powers are measured by a constitution of enumerated powers, there appears to be an expansive conception of power and a triumphalist ideology alien to the Constitution.”
-What are the dynamics of this transformation?
+But expressions such as “American superpower,” “the greatest power in history,” or, more recently, “America first” are objectively referring to something else than the principle of constitutional democracy.
+According to Sheldon Wolin, “Instead of a system in which governmental powers are measured by a constitution of enumerated powers, there appears to be an expansive conception of power and a triumphalist ideology alien to the Constitution.”

-Superpower is, in other words, its own constitution shaped toward ever-increasing power but with no inherent political authority.
-Whereas the formal Constitution has limited authority and is shaped toward preservation.
-As power is dependent upon those who operate the constitution for increase, the two constitutions—one for expansion, the other for containment—form a deadly combination.
-They are the two sides of inverted totalitarianism.
-Examples abound: “Accordingly, when certain reformers, such as environmental activists and anticloning advocates, seek to use constitutional authority to control the powers associated with the “constitution for increase” (e.g., regulating nuclear power plants or cloning labs) they find their efforts blocked by those who invoke the conception of a constitution as one of limited authority.
-But typically when representatives of the “constitution for increase” press for favors from those who man the “constitution for preservation,” they get their way.”
+Unsurprisingly, this ambivalence between a regulated exercise of power and what is seen as its legitimate expansion always tends to play in favor of the latter: “. . . when certain reformers, such as environmental activists and anticloning advocates, seek to use constitutional authority to control the powers associated with the ‘constitution for increase’ (e.g., regulating nuclear power plants or cloning labs) they find their efforts blocked by those who invoke the conception of a constitution as one of limited authority.
+But typically when representatives of the ‘constitution for increase’ press for favors from those who man the ‘constitution for preservation,’ they get their way.”

-Congress, which was once thought to be the predominant branch of government because it supposedly stood “closer to the people” has been demoted, says Sheldon Wolin, “to a position of power comparable to that of a corporate board.”
-Like a board, it may occasionally disagree with the president, especially if they represent opposing parties, but the main point is that Congress has lost its connection with the citizenry.
-And finally, “in the image of shareholders, who wield small power over their CEOs or boards and are stirred to protest only when dividends disappoint, so the citizenry has embraced a diminished role.
+The adoption of a “constitution for increase,” as the author calls it, leads to a situation where the exercise of political power is managed, in today’s world, like corporate power. “. . . the presidency bears little resemblance to the original conception of a national leader and chief executive; it owes even less to the later ideal of the president as ‘the tribune of the people.’
+Instead the office is modeled after the corporate CEO.”
+While being made the dominant figure in the organization of power, the president’s new role is to protect and advance the interests of money instead of those of the people. . . .
+Congress, which was once thought to be the predominant branch of government because it supposedly stood ‘closer to the people’ has been demoted to a position of power comparable to that of a corporate board. . . . in the image of shareholders, who wield small power over their CEOs or boards and are stirred to protest only when dividends disappoint, so the citizenry has embraced a diminished role.
 Like shareholders they can vote out their own CEO, the president, or their board of directors, Congress, but mostly they want to be assured that the CEO-president is ‘heading the country in the right direction.'”

 Orchestrating citizens’ ignorance is not enough, though.
 As with any empire, fear is the factor cementing social cohesion.
 With the so-called “war on terror,” asserts Sheldon Wolin, “Nowhere is the manipulation of fear better illustrated than by the numerous invasions of privacy authorized under the Patriot Act and encroachments upon constitutional guarantees, particularly those pertaining to right to counsel, confidentiality of communications between lawyers and their clients, and the resort to secret tribunals.
 Since the vast majority of the cases involve males of Middle Eastern origins, the broader public is reassured and simultaneously given an object lesson.”

 But fear itself does not come in one flavor only.
 Economic fear can be leveraged as well on behalf of Superpower.
-This is exactly what happened when, facing the 2008 final crisis, the Bush II administration decided to double-down on its politics of inequality.
+This is exactly what happened when, facing the 2008 financial crisis, the Bush II administration decided to double-down on its politics of inequality.
 “For example, says Sheldon Wolin, by pushing through an enormous tax rebate that blatantly favored the wealthy, it simultaneously assured that no funds would be available to subsidize programs—such as the democratization of health care, increased unemployment benefits, and protections for pension funds—that might have eased the impact of recession.”
 An all too familiar tune, unlikely to reduce the anxiety levels that had been the original target of the Social Security Act of 1935.
 Americans were told then that we had nothing to fear except fear itself.
-Today, all administrations—both Democrat or Republican—swear that what all other industrialized nations in the world have implemented—a universal healthcare system in one form or another—is an absolute impossibility in the U.S. How is it politically more advantageous to leave the public uncertain and demoralized about health care costs?
-Because fearing for your family’s financial future keeps you quiet, struggling on your own and away, precisely, from a global vision of public issues.
+Today, all administrations—both Democrat and Republican—swear that what all other industrialized nations in the world have implemented—a universal healthcare system in one form or another—is an absolute impossibility in the U.S. It is more advantageous for Superpower to leave the public uncertain and demoralized about health care costs since fearing for your family’s financial future keeps you quiet, struggling on your own, and away, precisely, from a global vision of public issues.

 The challenge for Superpower’s managed democracy, then, is to give the “lonely crowd” that the citizenry has become “a sense of belonging, of selfless anonymity, of solidarity with a noble cause,” says Sheldon Wolin.
 “The solution: a mix of patriotism and nationalism, and unthinking loyalty to the troops.
 That solution is the populist counterpart to the role played by elites in bridging the two constitutions.
 While corporate power and its ethos are incorporated into the structure of the state, the patriotism, nationalism, and unblinking loyalty of the citizenry connect the constitution for preservation to the constitution for increase.
 That role becomes all the more important as it becomes clearer that globalizing, multinational capitalism has no political loyalties as such.”

 As a result, Americans are “kneaded” into a citizenry less suited to democratic demands and increasingly more supportive of the dominant forms of power manipulating them with fear and misguided patriotism.
-The January 6, 2021 storming of the Capitol in Washington made clear that a substantial part of the American population wants to get rid of constitutional democracy by substituting their white knuckleheads’ representation to that of all the people.
-Unfortunately, the part of the lonely crowd composed of citizens formally subscribing to democratic values does not fare much better.
-Putting their faith in what the establishment tells them, we are a democracy, in their world, because the President and the New York Times say so, not because people’s rights and needs are structurally addressed.
-By the same token, questioning the logic of empire is, to them, close to anathema and necessarily the deed of “far-left extremists,” whatever the phrase means.
-Either through culture wars distracting from the implementation of policies that could benefit the country as a whole, or through a more sophisticated willingness to avoid the temerity of genuine critical thinking, the status quo wanted by the corporate state is set to remain unchallenged.
+The January 6, 2021 storming of the Capitol in Washington made clear that a substantial part of the American population wants to eliminate constitutional democracy.
+Unfortunately, most American citizens who formally subscribe to democratic values put their faith in what the establishment tells them.
+We are supposedly a democracy because the President and the New York Times say so, not because people’s rights and needs are structurally addressed.
+Thanks to corporate media, the status quo wanted by the corporate state is set to remain virtually unchallenged.

 - See Niccolò Machiavelli, Discourses on Livy, trans.
 Harvey C. Mansfield and Nathan Tarcov (Chicago: University of Chicago Press, 1996), bk.
 2, chaps.
 4, 19; The Political Works of James Harrington, ed.
 J.G.A.
 Pocock (Cambridge: Cambridge University Press, 1977), 320–25.

-- See the very interesting work updating Noam Chomsky’s book Manufacturing Consent on Spencer Snyder Youtube channel.
+- See the very interesting work updating Noam Chomsky’s book Manufacturing Consent on Spencer Snyder’s Youtube channel.